Want to install a dimmer switch without getting lost in wiring diagrams? Good news. It’s simpler than it looks.

 How Does LED Dimming Save Even More Energy?

-LEDs already use at least 75% less energy than incandescent bulbs (U.S. DOE , 2025).
+LLEDs already use at least 75% less energy than incandescent bulbs (U.S. DOE, 2025).
 True.
-But dimming adds another layer of savings on top of that.
+But dimming stacks more savings on top.

 When you dim LED lights:

-The North American LED lighting market reached USD 25.21 billion in 2025 (Mordor Intelligence, 2025), and dimming is a growing part of that trend.
-Makes sense – why use full power when half will do?
+The North American LED lighting market reached USD 25.21 billion in 2025 (Mordor Intelligence, 2025), and dimming is a growing part of that.
+Makes sense.
+Why run full power when half will do?

-Say you’re updating several rooms.
-Most LED lighting upgrades pay back within 1 to 3 years depending on usage and local electricity rates.
+Updating several rooms?
+Most LED lighting upgrades pay back within 1 to 3 years depending on usage and local rates.
 Provincial rebate programs can shorten that even more.
-Pretty solid ROI, especially when provincial rebate programs cover a portion of the upgrade cost.
+Solid ROI.
+Want the bigger picture?
+Here are the advantages of dimming switches.

 Troubleshooting After Installing Your Dimmer Switch